golib/goenv/README.md

    the [`goenv shell`](#goenv-shell) command to set this environment variable in your current shell session.

-2. The first `.ruby-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.
+2. The first `.go-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.

-3. The first `.ruby-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
-You can modify the `.ruby-version` file in the current working directory with the [`goenv local`](#goenv-local) command.
+3. The first `.go-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
+You can modify the `.go-version` file in the current working directory with the [`goenv local`](#goenv-local) command.

 4. The global `~/.goenv/version` file.
 You can modify this file using